mdonmez/moves/docs/getting-started.md

 ## Installation

-Moves uses `uv` for dependency management, which simplifies the installation process.
+moves uses `uv` for dependency management, which simplifies the installation process.

 ### Step 1: Clone or Download